f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 https://support.f5.com/csp/article/K02521182

 System Controller qkview:

-•	Use this to investigate problems relating to the controllers themselves, or the controller platform services.
+- Use this to investigate problems relating to the controllers themselves, or the controller platform services.
-•	Collects info for active controller o	Collects host info, including logs o	Collects info from each controller platform service container
+    - Collects info for active controller
+    - Collects host info, including logs
+    - Collects info from each controller platform service container
-•	Collects info for standby controller o	Collects host info, including logs o	Collects info from each controller platform service container
+- Collects info for standby controller
+    - Collects host info, including logs
+    - Collects info from each controller platform service container

 Chassis Partition qkview:
-•	Use this to investigate problems relating to a Partition. i.e. a problem with one of the partition services, or one of the blades in that partition
+- Use this to investigate problems relating to a Partition. i.e. a problem with one of the partition services, or one of the blades in that partition
-•	Collects info for partition services, on the controller for which the partition is active o	Collects info for each partition service container
+    - Collects info for partition services, on the controller for which the partition is active
+    - Collects info for each partition service container
-•	Collects info for partition services, on the controller for which the partition is standby o	Collects info for each partition service container
+    - Collects info for partition services, on the controller for which the partition is standby
+    - Collects info for each partition service container
-•	Collects info from each blade in the partition o	Collects blade host info, including logs o	Collects info for each partition service container
+    - Collects info from each blade in the partition
+    - Collects blade host info, including logs
+    - Collects info for each partition service container

 In both the system controller and the chassis partition the qkview can be generated from The **System Settings > System Reports** page.
 Here it also allows an admin to optionally upload them to iHealth.